lowRISC/opentitan/hw/ip/rstmgr/doc/_index.md

 *  Peripherals capable of reset requests: such as [sysrst_ctrl]({{< relref "hw/ip/sysrst_ctrl/doc/_index.md" >}}) and [always on timers ]({{< relref "hw/ip/aon_timer/doc/_index.md" >}}).
 *  Debug modules such as `rv_dm`.
 *  Power manager request for low power entry and exit.
+*  Direct software request for reset.

 ### Shadow Resets

-OpenTitan supports the concept of shadow registers.
+OpenTitan supports the shadow configuration registers.
-These are registers stored in two-or-more constantly checking copies to ensure the values were not maliciously or accidentally disturbed.
+These are registers stored in two constantly checking copies to ensure the values are not maliciously or accidentally disturbed.
 For these components, the reset manager outputs a shadow reset dedicated to resetting only the shadow storage.
 This reset separation ensures that a targetted attack on the reset line cannot easily defeat shadow registers.